 The main cities in the province are Victoria and Vancouver which account for nearly 15% of the total population.
 Victoria is the capital of the province and it's located on the southern tip of Vancouver Island off the Pacific coast.
 Victoria has a population of 83,000, but Greater Victoria has a population estimated at 348,000, which makes it the 15th most populous urban region in Canada.
 Victoria is densely populated with 4,109 people per square kilometer, or 10,643 per square mile.

 The largest city in British Columbia is Vancouver, a coastal seaport on the mainland with an estimated population of 610,000 in the city proper, which makes it the 8th largest municipality in Canada.
-Vancouver is the third largest metropolitan area in the country with a metro population of 2.48 million.
+Metro Vancouver, which includes the City of Vancouver and a number of other large cities, is the third largest metropolitan area in the country with a population of 2.48 million.
 The city has a population density of 5,249 people per square kilometer, or 13,590 per square mile.
 Vancouver is one of Canada's most ethnically and linguistically diverse cities in the country with 52% of residents speaking a first language other than English.
 30% of the residents of the city are of Chinese heritage.

 Other major cities in British Columbia include: